mhamzaib/wet_food_pets_online/readme.md

 ### I will be using this readme as a log for what I achieved on each day worked for this project

 *16-12-2020* Created the Project and Imported CSV into repo

+*18-12-2020* Not a lot done, was casually exploring the dataset.
+Next up: explore dataset further and find a trend